Pierce College ESL student credits supportive teachers for success in bachelor’s degree program

 “I didn’t want to stop after those three quarters,” she said.
 “I thought I could do more.
 And I knew that to become a teacher, I would need my bachelor’s degree.”

 Tinoco was nearly finished with her associate degree when she learned the college was launching a Bachelor of Applied Science in Teaching program.
 She spent a year preparing herself for the bachelor’s program, and enrolled with excitement.
 This year, Tinoco will be part of the second cohort of students to graduate from Pierce College with a Bachelor of Applied Science in Teaching degree.
-In the future, she hopes to work as a teacher in a dual-language program, where she can teach in both English and Spanish.
 She plans to pursue her master’s degree, and credits her teachers at Pierce College for helping her gain the confidence to pursue her goals.
 “There are so many opportunities at Pierce College, and the teachers are amazing,” she said.
-“I hope people realize that just because they can’t speak English perfectly, you can still do amazing things.”
+“I hope non-native English speakers realize that just because they don’t speak the language perfectly, you can still do amazing things.”

 Reprinted, with permission, from the Pierce College website.